+Based on prevalence data, perhaps 50% of a typical clinician's caseload will include individuals with some type of cognitive impairment.
 This course provides clinicians with information needed to conduct effective cognitive screenings.
-Based on prevalence data, perhaps 50% of a typical clinician's caseload will include individuals with some type of cognitive impairment.
 Discussed will be evidence-based, formal cognitive screening tools to ensure that these impairments will be detected.
 All of these tools can be used in about 5-10 minutes.

 Course Overview – Run Time: 1:31:00

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "The comparison of screening tools was beneficial.
 Liked the flow and organization of course."
 P.A.
 (Mar.
 2023)